embeddedartistry/athena-bootloader/README.md

 For more information, see the [NetEEPROM library](#supporting-libraries).

-If you use the [NewEEPROM](#supporting-libraries) library included with the Ariadne bootloader, then offsets will be handled for you automatically and you will not need to adjust your code.
+If you use the [NetEEPROM](#supporting-libraries) library included with the Ariadne bootloader, then offsets will be handled for you automatically and you will not need to adjust your code.
 Note, however, that the full EEPROM space is not available.

 ## Test Binaries